omarkhawaja-uk/Solar-System/README.md

 [My Project Website](https://omarprojects.weebly.com/)

 * All videos can be viewed at my website.
-Project files have been uploaded here.
+* The main Project files have been uploaded here.
+Due to large amount of files, I have only uploaded the files of significance.
+And the final build that can be run.

 ## RUN
 * Download the folder ```Solar System Windows``` from the following [DOWNLOAD LINK](https://drive.google.com/file/d/1DHoBQy4NioiSTVh8YJQKr00FxY5Akgfu/view?usp=sharing) (file size too big for Github)
 Unzip the folder and click on the application ```VR```
-* SPACE SHIP MODE:
-W,A,S,D FOR MOVEMENT AND USE YOUR MOUSE TO LOOK AROUND.

-***NOTE: WINDOWS ONLY***
+* Space Ship Mode:
+- W,A,S,D For movement, and use mouse to look around.

 * SOLAR SYSTEM MODE:
-LOOK AROUND USING YOUR MOUSE.
-PRESS KEYS 1,2,3,4,5,6,7 TO SWITCH BETWEEN PLANETS (EXCEPT FOR EARTH)
-PRESS THE 'TAB' KEY TO SWITCH BACK TO THE MAIN CAMERA AND LOOK AROUND.
+- Look around using the mouse.
+- Press Keys: 1,2,3,4,5,6,7
+- To switch between Planets (except for Earth).
+- Press the 'TAB' button to switch back to the main camera view.

 * EARTH & MOON MODE:
-VIEW THE MOON ORBITING THE EARTH.
+- Close-up of the the Moon orbiting the Earth.

-***NOTE: TO SWITCH BETWEEN ANY OF THE THREE MODES YOU MUST CLOSE THE SIMULATION AND OPEN IT UP AGAIN***
+***NOTE: TO SWITCH BETWEEN ANY OF THE THREE MODES YOU MUST CLOSE THE SIMULATION AND OPEN IT UP AGAIN.
+WINDOWS ONLY***

 # *Scripts*